 Not everyone is a mechanic.
 But these days, many simple car-maintenance items can be performed at home by even fairly new drivers.

-Oil changes, tire rotations and air-filter replacement don’t really need a professional to do them.
-Get started by following the steps in “8 Car Repairs and Maintenance Tasks You Easily Can Do Yourself.”
+Oil changes, tire rotations and air-filter replacement don’t really require a professional to do them.
+Get started by following the steps in “8 Car Repairs and Maintenance Tasks You Can DIY.”

 Other good ideas: